Everybody working in the financial system has an incentive to increase its complexity, including the regulators

 So why then are the financial authorities so blasé about complexity?
 As far as I can tell, no central bank or macro prudential regulator is doing anything about complexity.
 If I am wrong, please drop me a line.

 Perhaps the reason is that everybody that works in the system has an incentive to increase the complexity.
-And that includes all the regulators.

 Start with the private sector.
-Complexity is at the root of the secret sauce that allows the smartest market participants to make money.
+Complexity is at the root of the secret sauce that allows the smartest to make money.
 They like and profit from complexity.
 And, even though half of them are below average ability, they all seem to think they are the smartest.

 That is easy, but what about the regulators?
+Do they have any incentives to decrease complexity?
+I don't think so.